-The Department of Economic and Community Development will review the applications and select Projects that will provide a public benefit to Main Street area residents and business.
+The Department of Economic and Community Development will review the applications and select Projects that will provide a public benefit to Main Street area residents and businesses.
 The Department of Economic and Community Development will consider the following factors in determining the Project’s eligibility:

 - Need for improvements/substandard condition of the building/façade

 The determination as to whether the proposed use of funds by any applicant are eligible for funds from this grant shall be determined by the City of Laurel in its sole judgment, based upon applicable criteria, and is not appealable.
 The Maryland Historical Trust must also approve all application proposals for improvements before any appliation is approved for funding.
 The following constitutes examples of generally eligible and ineligible funds, though the City retains the right to determine otherwise based upon the facts of any application.

 Use of Funds